ggauravr/obsidian-serendipity-plugin/README.md

 1. Go to Settings > Community Plugins
 2. Find Serendipity in the list and click on the gear icon
 3. Set the path to the directory you want the plugin to pick random notes from(Enter the path relative to the root of the vault)
+4. Set the path to the directory you want the plugin exclude while picking random notes from(Enter the path relative to the root of the vault).
+If a valid source directory is specified, this setting will be ignored

 ### Development/Contribution
 If you want to contribute to Serendipity, or use it as a base for your own plugin -